 - Organize a fundraiser with your friends, co-workers or classmates.

 - Share specific skills, talents and experience (office skills, IT, marketing, event planning, arts, graphic design, handyman, construction, electrical, plumbing, or landscaping…)

 Contact our Volunteer Coordinator for more information: firstname.lastname@example.org

 On-Going & Service Learning Volunteers

-Most of our on-going & service learning volunteer opportunities are in our Crisis Respite Nursery working with young children ages 0-11.
-If you are looking to volunteer with us to fulfill a Service Learning credit for school please plan ahead and call us early in the term.
+Opportunities are in our Crisis Respite Nursery playing with children ages 0-11.
+If you are volunteering for a school assignment please plan ahead and call us early in the term.

 We have limited opportunities for Court-ordered community service.
 Primarily limited to opportunities with maintenance and yard work.